isabella232/vtk-hackathon-2019/readme.md

 ##### Setup the PubSub items in the cloud console.

-Create a topic and a subscription for both hotels and for rates.
+Create a topic and a subscription for both hotels and for rates and in both cases per destination.
+This will make it easier to process items.
 Do this in the [Cloud console](https://console.cloud.google.com), look for the `PubSub` part in the listview under the hamburger menu.
 Click on `Create topic` to make topics:

 ![Topics](docs_images/topic_create.png)